-Amidst the countless challenges I’ve faced over the last 3 years of being a mom…sleep deprivation, breastfeeding deprivation, discipline deprivation and so on and so forth, I’ve always counted myself lucky that my husband and I could take baby girl to fairly nice restaurants.
+Amidst the countless challenges I’ve faced over the last 3 years of being a mom…sleep deprivation, breastfeeding mishaps, failed attempts at disciplining and so on and so forth, I’ve always counted myself lucky that my husband and I could take baby girl to fairly nice restaurants.
 I’m not talking “family friendly” rotisserie chicken or burger joints but actual restaurants where the wine lists aren’t confined to house red or white.
 As long as she had a mouthful of approved grub and a back-up toy we were safe for about an hour and a half, ample time to make us feel like we weren’t living in parenthood isolation.
 Past performance and the fact that she comes from a diverse cultural background so shouldn’t be averse to ethnic foods gave us the confidence to try something new.
 A leap of faith that didn’t go exactly as planned or hoped.

 A while back after a doctor’s appointment downtown we decided to try Satay Brothers, a restaurant specializing in Singaporean street food located in the gentrified neighborhood of St. Henri.
 The food looked awesome and the place was super cool so we were excited to have finally made it there.
 Unfortunately, the moment our lips touched our beers and the LO bit into her dish all hell broke loose.
 Her distaste for the cuisine was elegantly showcased through an emotional outburst complete with loud shrieks and body thrusts.
 The two of us tried to soothe her but our efforts seemed futile.
 When my husband attempted to pick her up the highchair began dangling from her feet as she refused to relax her flailing arms and legs.
 THIS WAS MY NIGHTMARE.
 Dealing with a toddler in full blown tantrum while onlookers shared expressions of disapproval.
 “We should have just gone to St. Hubert for chicken and fries” I thought to myself when my husband finally managed to take her outside for a calming walk.